383d Fighter Squadron: World War II

-It initially flew escort, dive-bombing, strafing and patrol missions in France, Belgium, the Netherlands and Germany.
-It initially operated primarily as an escort for B-17 and Consolidated B-24 Liberator heavy bombers.
+However, during that month, engine problems plagued the group's P-38s, with 16 of them failing to return from missions during the month, including the group commander, Colonel Frederick C. Grambo, while he was flying an orientation mission with the 20th Fighter Group.
+While the squadron flew dive bombing, strafing and patrol missions in France, Belgium, the Netherlands and Germany, it initially operated primarily as an escort for Boeing B-17 Flying Fortress and Consolidated B-24 Liberator heavy bombers.